thujohn/oocharts-legacy-charts/README.md

-#Getting Started#

-OOcharts is an awesome little project that makes it easy to embed and share Google Analytics data through charts.
-It was started in the Summer of 2012 by [Tin Bin](http://tinb.in) and continues to grow.
-There are a few basics you need to know in order to get started:

-###API Keys###
-API Keys are created to give access to certain Google Analytics profiles.
-For every request to OOcharts, you will need a valid API Key.
-These keys can be created in [Mission Control](https://app.oocharts.com/mc/key/list).

-###Queries###
-Queries are packaged requests that are prebuilt on [Mission Control](https://app.oocharts.com/mc/query/list).
-Altough the API supports dynamic requests, Queries are useful for security.
-Queries restrict the parameters sent to Google Analytics and hide the Analytics profile ID.
-Users who want to display certain data on their site while also ensuring other parameters can not be retrieved should use Queries instead of the dynamic API.

 #OOcharts JS#

 OOcharts got its original footing providing an easy to use Charting library along with the API.
 Guess what, it's back!